Mathnerd314/stroscot/docs/Commentary/Logic.rst

 Quantifiers
 ===========

 To move from propositional to first-order logic we must extend the identity rule to allow terms.
 Some presentations call the identity rule "ax", for identity axiom, but in general the identity rule is a theorem so this seems foolish.
+Instead we call it "id".

-Instead we list the identity rule explicitly when needed.
+We explicitly list the identity theorem where it is needed:

-`nLab <https://ncatlab.org/nlab/show/sequent+calculus>`__ defines a substitution rule/theorem.
+* `nLab <https://ncatlab.org/nlab/show/sequent+calculus>`__ defines a substitution rule/theorem.
 There is a theorem that substitution rules can be eliminated from the proof tree, proven by taking the proof tree for :math:`\Gamma \vdash \Delta` and replacing all its identities :math:`x \vdash x` with identities :math:`t \vdash t`.
 This requires :math:`t \vdash t` to hold, hence we include it.
 If the identity rule is not used with ``x`` in the proof tree, then the identity rule is not needed for the substitution, but such a situation is unlikely.

-Quantifiers also require the identity rule, because cut elimination applies substitution of ``x`` for ``t`` in the proof tree where ``x`` is a variable.
+* Quantifiers also require the identity rule, because cut elimination applies substitution of ``x`` for ``t`` in the proof tree where ``x`` is a variable.

 Cut elimination for quantifiers is sound because the number of quantifiers in the sequent decreases.